mhasse1/rcforge/docs/style-guide-v030.md

    - Add comments to explain non-obvious logic

+   - **BASH** is the core of our system.
+When it makes sense extract code to a separate file to ensure it runs in BASH rather than increasing code and complexity by introducing workarounds to directly support ZSH.

+     - See rcforge/system/core/run-integrety-checks.sh for an example.
+This code was embedded in rcforge.sh and was broken out to ensure it runs in BASH.

+   - **ZSH** is a first class citizen in this system.
+When it is necessary to support ZSH, contradicting the prior principle is the right decision.

    - Do not string multiple commands onto the same line

      - See standards for `if...then` and `loops`.
 There are appropriate use cases for these constructs.